-• the \$56 million expansion of the Tumut timber mill by Weyerhaeuser Australia P/L.

-the \$400+ million expansion of the Tumut Pulp and Paper mill by Visy Pulp and Paper between 2007 and 2010.
-This project will help create up to 550 permanent the construction of a multi-million dollar 5 star fishing lodge and resort is due to be significant investments have recently been made (2006) in the plantation of more than 50,000 hectares of pine trees which will aid in the creation and maintenance of major retail expansion is expected in 2007 with a proposed new expanded Target construction of an \$11m Adelong/Batlow MPS 24 bed hospital and aged care facility plans for two retirement village complexes totalling 79 units have been lodged with Tumut Shire Council.
+- the \$56 million expansion of the Tumut timber mill by Weyerhaeuser Australia P/L. In addition to the cash injection to the local economy, this project has the potential to - the \$400+ million expansion of the Tumut Pulp and Paper mill by Visy Pulp and Paper between 2007 and 2010.
+This project will help create up to 550 permanent jobs in the region and up to 800 jobs during the construction stage. - the \$100 million upgrade of Snowy Hydro Ltd is due to be executed between 2006 - the \$4.6 million upgrade of the Amity Nursing home is now completed. - the construction of a multi-million dollar 5 star fishing lodge and resort is due to be - a \$500,000 state of the art apple juice plant in Batlow is due to begin production in Oct/Nov 2006.
+It will produce the highest quality apple juice in the country and boost the area's extensive orchard industry. - significant investments have recently been made (2006) in the plantation of more than 50,000 hectares of pine trees which will aid in the creation and maintenance of more than 670 jobs in the region. - major retail expansion is expected in 2007 with a proposed new expanded Target Country store which has outperformed its current site. - construction of an \$11m Adelong/Batlow MPS 24 bed hospital and aged care facility will begin early 2007 and is due for completion in Mar 2008. - plans for two retirement village complexes totalling 79 units have been lodged with Tumut Shire Council.
 The feasibility of a third retirement village is under consideration by owners of land on the outskirts of Tumut.
-The total value of these
+The total value of these developments is estimated to be in excess of \$10 million. - a number of housing estates with an estimated total value of \$32 million, approved by Tumut Shire Council, are currently under development.